 Most runners land on their heels first, before putting weight on the middle/front parts of their feet.
 Many experts believe this type of impact sends jarring forces up into the heel, shin, and knee – leading to a vast array of running injuries.
 To avoid this tendency, be aware of your foot-strike mechanics while running – and examine the wear-and-tear on that old pair of running shoes.
-By selecting a new pair of running shoes that encourage pain-free foot strikes, you can enjoy running again even if you heavy heel strike.
+By selecting one of the best running shoes for heel strikers that encourage pain-free foot strikes, you can enjoy running again even if you heavy heel strike.
 Shoes with the right technology can help you avoid a host of common injuries, including the plantar fasciitis and various types of knee pain.

 Heel Strike Wear Patterns – You can easily analyze the way your feet touch the ground (without a running coach) by checking out the wear on your current running shoes.
 If you’re like most runners, you’ve worn out the tread on the back edges of your shoes.
 Alternatively, you may see the areas of greatest wear near the fronts of your soles.

 Below are the 10 Best Running Shoes for Heel Strikers

 10) Mizuno Wave Inspire 13, Men, Women, MSRP $120 Stability Shoe